iohzrd/Nbody-Entropy/README.md

 # N-Body Entropy

-An experimental entropy generator that extracts randomness from GPU-accelerated N-body gravitational simulation with chaotic dynamics.
+A GPU-accelerated entropy generator that extracts randomness from N-body gravitational simulation with chaotic dynamics.

 ![N-Body Visualization](image.png)